ElektraInitiative/libelektra/doc/dev/kdb-record.md

 ### Tooling

-The tooling will be implemented as part of the `kdb` command line utility.
+The tooling will be implemented as part of the newly-written `kdb` command line utility.

 The most complex part of it will be the `kdb record export` command.
 When invoked, it must compute the minimal changeset of the session.
 After that, it has to export the result into the specified format.
-Parts of the existing `kdb export` functionality can probably be reused.
+Parts of the existing 3-way merge functionality can probably be reused.